 The original Constitution provided for 15 reserved seats for women members and this provision was to remain in force for 10 years.
-But in 1979 through the 5th Amendment the number of reserved seats was increased form 15 to 30 and the period this provision was to remain in force was extended from 10 to 15 years.
+But in 1979 through the 5th Amendment, the number of reserved seats was increased from 15 to 30 and the period this provision was to remain in force was extended from 10 to 15 years.
 This period expired on 10th December 1987 and as such the 4th parliament did not have any reserved women seats.
 There were, therefore, debates and discussions within Ershad’s ruling party whether such a reservation was necessary or desirable.
-The mode of election for the women’s reserved seats and their role in the parliament had prompted a weekly to term these 30 ladies as 30 seats ornaments in parliament”.1 However Ershad and his ruling party decided to keep such reservation for another period of 10
+The mode of election for the women’s reserved seats and their role in the parliament had prompted a weekly to term these 30 ladies as 30 seat ornaments in parliament”.
+However, Ershad and his ruling party decided to keep such reservation for another period of 10

 Eleventh and Twelfth Amendment :